htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    ad when an encrypted execute directory is used.
    :ticket:`7169`

--  Integer values in ClassAds in HTCondor that are in hexidecimal or octal format are now rejected.
+-  Integer values in ClassAds in HTCondor that are in hexadecimal or octal format are now rejected.
 Previously, they were read incorrectly.
    :ticket:`7127`

--  Fixed a bug that prevented new jobs from materializing when jobs changed to run state and a ``max_idle`` value was specifed.
+-  Fixed a bug that prevented new jobs from materializing when jobs changed to run state and a ``max_idle`` value was specified.
    :ticket:`7178`

 -  Fixed a bug in the *condor_dagman* parser which caused it to crash when